-Our current research was performed with a specific set of Air Force programs in mind: Air Operations Center (AOC) Weapons System; US Strategic Command (STRATCOM) operations centers; and the Airborne Warning and Control System (AWACS) airborne platform.
-In addition to providing situational awareness through chat for these (and other) programs, our prototype can be used in support of training operators who use chat.
-For example, discussions with the 505th Training Squadron at Hurlburt Field, Florida revealed a potential role for our system in supporting the training of AOC operators.
-Specifically, the ability to query the indexed and stored chat utterances from training sessions would allow for an easier and more complete evaluation of individual and group operator performance.

-Note that while we have developed entity class models (i.e., "business class" models) for information in chat based on the entities and events of greatest interest in air and ground operations, our approach is extensible to other DoD enterprises.
-For example, the development of information extraction models for logistics, space, and various intelligence enterprises is possible given access to their types of chat and relevant domain expertise.
-In particular, elements of the Army, Marines, Navy and Coast Guard can find utility in our research (and an appropriately tailored version of our prototype or analogous capability) in bringing tailored views of chat to the "tactical edge."
+We performed our current research with a specific set of Air Force programs in mind: Air Operations Center (AOC) Weapons System; US Strategic Command (STRATCOM) operations centers; and the Airborne Warning and Control System (AWACS) airborne platform.
+Note that while we have developed entity class models for information in chat based on the entities and events of greatest interest in air and ground operations, our approach is extensible to DoD enterprises.
+For example, the development of information extraction models for logistics, space, and specific intelligence enterprises is possible given access to their types of chat and domain expertise.